yisheng90/tic-tac-tester/README.md

 It is assumed that the turns of the player will be automatically changed after an allowed move.

 The application will console log all the passed or failed test.

+## General tips
+You might want to create a few variables to store an array that represents the tic tac toe grid (eg. `var grid = [...]`) and who the current player is (1 or 2).

+There is no need to, but you can, look at the code in the tic-tac-tester.js file.
+This file contains code that will make use of the 4 functions you define below (ie. it will call these functions) and check whether they return answers that they are supposed to.

+So if playTurn(0) is called by the code in tic-tac-tester.js, and your grid array indicates that it was previously already clicked, then whoWon() should return 0 (because whoWon() is supposed to do that, according to the specification above).